Back to Blog

 Creative marketers know that they should be wherever their potential customers are, so naturally, they will be upping budgets to stay top of mind, engage with their customers, and grow their brand’s market share.

-7. Get Ready for B2B E-commerce
+7. Get ready for B2B e-commerce

 B2B furniture players were struggling with e-commerce way before the coronavirus outbreak.
 However, now that most of the furniture trade shows are canceled or postponed, and it’s almost impossible to fly to other parts of the world to sign deals, furniture brands are finally facing the reality that e-commerce is not just for B2C companies.